iamonnox/tradecontrol/docs/tc_assets.md

 ### Capital Layer

 The asset recording surface provides an abstract interface from which capital can be extracted.
-I have covered the mechanics of the capital calculation already in my article on [Balance Sheets](tc_balance_sheet.md).
+The mechanics of the capital calculation already covered in the article on [Balance Sheets](tc_balance_sheet.md).
 The Profit and Loss Account (P&L) in the Capital Layer must include movement in assets as well as the income and expenditure of trade.
 Looking at the Trade Statement of Trade Control, there are now two sections.
 The first is in the Production Layer and has therefore been present since the beginning.
 I added the second with the introduction of the Balance Sheet.
 Now, the profit is calculated as the difference between two capital values during a given accounting period.
 So, deducting last year’s capital from current year-end should equal the profit on the corresponding P&L. Here are the two sections on the Trade Statement, showing production then assets:

 ![Profit and Loss](../img/assets_profit_and_loss.png)

 ### Asset Layer

 Capital services the Asset Layer, which embodies a different mentality and ruleset to that required by production.
 The Asset Layer, therefore, marks the threshold over which the Trade Control model cannot pass.
-This layer is demarked by the business entity defined by Company Law.
-If you have read my Theory of Production, you will note that the Asset Layer is totally absent.
-I demonstrated why in version **3.28.5** (**Figure 1a**), by orchestrating the productive and commercial process without it.
+This layer is demarked by the [business entity](tc_profit_and_loss.md#business-entity) defined by Company Law.
+A functional description of production does not need to include the Asset Layer.
+This is demonstrated in version **3.28.5** (**Figure 1a**), which can orchestrate the productive and commercial process without it.

 A functional explanation of technological production applies equally to the manufacture of particle accelerators and atomic bombs.
 Manufacture whatever you like, the process is the same.
 However, whilst these projects are carried out by the same people, clearly their nature is very different.
 How that difference can be defined is related to the Asset Layer by virtue of their shared mentality.

 Interaction with the Asset Layer is generally sealed off to most by their employment contracts; whilst much of the services sector swim in its sea and are unaware of the source.
 Yet anyone can feel the visceral power of the Asset Layer by simply not paying their rent or mortgage; but it needs to be clearly defined.
-In the article on [Profit and Loss](tc_profit_and_loss.md#debt) I provide the following definition:
+The article on [Profit and Loss](tc_profit_and_loss.md#debt) provides the following definition:

 > An asset can be regarded as the territorialised root node of a [Spatial Workflow](tc_functions.md#object-structure) that expresses [a UI](tc_functions.md#interfaces)

 To unpack the definition, I explore the Asset Layer in four stages:

 1. Asset Layer development can be traced in two giant leaps - the Agricultural and Industrial Revolutions.
 2. Assets are an exploitation of biological abstraction.
-This is obvious when I relate human interface projection to natural systems.
+This is obvious when human interface projection is applied to natural systems.
 3. Assets are evaluated in money and money is defined as an asset.
 To overcome this circularity, I redefine money in terms that are compatible with the Production Layer.
 4. The Trade Control node must legally service the Asset Layer.
 I show what that looks like.